 The lush mist-cloaked slopes of the Cardamom Mountains are home to thick jungle, meandering rivers, dense mangrove swamps and thundering waterfalls.
-This is the place to come if you want to get back to nature, staying in remote eco-lodges and spending your days kayaking through the mangroves, swimming in rivers, hiking to waterfalls and taking a sunset boat ride in search of wildlife.
+This is the place to come if you want to get back to nature and stay in remote eco-lodges.
+Spend your days kayaking through the mangroves, swimming in rivers, hiking to waterfalls and taking a sunset boat ride in search of wildlife.

 Kratie and the north

 The Mekong enters Cambodia from Laos and snakes its way across the fertile plains in the north of the country.
 This is an area of lush grasslands that are home to a wide variety of water birds and peaceful villages where the main form of transport is the ox-cart.

 Dotted along banks of the Mekong are a number of attractive towns without necessarily much in the way of sights but very pleasant places to explore, particularly by bike.
 There are endless quiet country roads that you can follow along the edge of the river, past traditional stilt villages, paddy fields and groups of waving children.
 Stop for a freshly steamed corn on the cob, boiled in a giant pot on the side of the road.
 Or take a break at a sugar cane stand where you can have a glass of freshly squeezed sugar cane juice.

 Kratie is the main town in the north and the big draw card here is the endangered Irrawaddy dolphin.
 Take a boat ride in search of the dolphins then stretch out in a hammock on one of the floating bamboo pontoons that line the edge of the river.